How to Implement & Succeed With Marketing Automation

 Step 1: Define your goal & target audience

-Set goals that are Specific, Measurable, Attainable, Relevant, and Timely, i.e. use the S.M.A.R.T. framework.
+Set specific, measurable, Achievable, relevant, and timely goals, i.e., use the S.M.A.R.T. framework.
 Choose and track your key performance indicators (KPIs).
 Make a realistic growth outcome choice.
 Determine the tools and timetable required to achieve your requirements.
-Finally, think about your target audience and how different people will receive the message.
+Finally, consider your target audience and how people will receive the message.

 For example, if you’re selling a new iced coffee drink, your marketing leaders might want to target younger folks rather than older ones.
 If you’re selling winter clothing, on the other hand, your marketing efforts might have better luck at older age groups.